HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_13/Exercise_04_13.md

 ####Question
-What are the values of i and d after each assginment?
+What are the values of i and d after each assignment?
 (a) `d = i = 3.5;`
 (b) `i = d = 3.5;`
 ####Answer